ufidon/ct/mod2/dec.md

 - If F is an FA with N states and accepts any words at all,
 - then it accepts some word with N or fewer letters.

 **Proof**
 - The shortest path `p` from - to +  cannot contain a circuit
 - if `p` can visit each state at most one time
   - ⚠️ visit a state one time ≡ enter it one time
 - then `p` can visit at most N states with N-1 edges and the corresponding word can have at most N-1 letters
+  - the proof shows the shortest word must have at most N-1 letters
+  - ∴ N-1 is a stricter bound than N

 Determine whether an FA accepts any words Method 3